Exocrine pancreatic insufficiency: Treatment

 EPI is treated with pancreatic enzyme replacement therapy (PERT) called pancrelipase, which is used to break down fats (via a lipase), proteins (via a protease), and carbohydrates (via amylase) into units that can be digested.
 Pancrelipase is typically porcine derived in the prescription products although over-the-counter options also exist, including those made with plants and other non-porcine materials.
 In the US, there are 6 FDA-approved PERT products available on the market as of 2012.

 Dosing can vary based on the need of the individual.
 PERT is considered to be safe, effective, and tolerable for people with EPI regardless of the cause of EPI.

+In addition, various nutrient deficiencies that can be caused by EPI need to be evaluated, tested, and treated.
+The impact of nutrient deficiencies on the body's metabolic pathways, muscle tissue, bone density, organs, and overall health can cause a wide range of often misdiagnosed symptoms for those impacted by exocrine pancreatic insufficiency.